-What are the Side Effects of Epidural Stimulation for Spinal Cord Injury?
+Side Effects of Epidural Stimulation for Spinal Cord Injury

-- Reversibility: If you ever decide that epidural stimulation is not for you, you can always remove the implants.
+- Reversibility: If you ever decide that epidural stimulation is not for you, you can always remove the implant.

-- Increased bowel, bladder, and sexual function: by activating spinal cord circuits that affect the urinary tract, pelvic floor, and bowel.
-This means more control and fewer accidents!
+- Increased bowel, bladder, and sexual function: Electric stimulation may be able to activate spinal cord circuits that innervate the urinary tract, pelvic floor, and bowel.

 - Normalization of Blood Pressure: Many spinal cord injury patients experience hypotension (low blood pressure).
 This study found that epidural stimulation can activate mechanisms that increase and stabilize blood pressure, resulting in less fatigue, dizziness, and shortness of breath.